Paris summit aims to shake up the financial system. It will test leaders' resolve on climate

 “The combination of these geopolitical tensions, suspicion of globalization and of institutions, and only a partial recognition that solving these global problems is going to cost taxpayers makes it harder to follow through with actions,” Ahmed said.

-Associated Press reporters Seth Borenstein in Washington and Sylvie Corbet in Paris contributed to this report.
+Associated Press reporters Seth Borenstein in Washington and Sylvie Corbet in Paris contributed.